 Receive and review internal audit reports and monitor the progress of implementing any recommendations, providing challenge against completion times.

 Ensure that the performance of all internal audit providers complies with the Public Sector Internal Audit Standards.
+External PSIAS report to be provided at least once every 5 years, including its overall conclusion and any recommendations.

+Monitoring of the PSIAS improvement plan as a result of the external assessment.

 External Audit